-Widely recognised as an expert in the field of Pelvic Wellness, her work has been featured in print in Sexual Health Magazine (USA) and Australian Yoga Journal, online on Elephant Journal and VICE (amongst others) as well as on various podcasts and summits.
+Widely recognised as an expert in the field of women’s pelvic bodywork, her work has been featured in print in Sexual Health Magazine (USA) and Australian Yoga Journal, online on Elephant Journal and VICE (amongst others) as well as on various podcasts and summits.

 Regularly invited to present on various retreats and trainings around the world, Bonnie is open to discuss possibilities for collaborations.

-Pelvic wellness, pleasureable living, emotional healing, sex education, sexual challenges women face in our culture, common myths and misconceptions about the vagina, the many kinds of female orgasm, Yoni Massage, Yoni Mapping Therapy, safely finding a practitioner, issues with the field of sexual wellness, sexual abuse and trauma and the far reaching aspects of trauma that impact our sexuality (and ways to navigate through them).
+Pelvic wellness, pleasureable living, emotional healing, sex education, sexual challenges women face in our culture, common myths and misconceptions about the vagina, the many kinds of female orgasm, Yoni Massage, Yoni Mapping Therapy, safely finding a practitioner and issues with the field of sexual wellness.

 In her field, Bonnie believes that one of the most important skills is the capacity to create a safe and open space to allow people to have their own unique experience.
 Some things can never be taught formally!
 Much of what she works with has been learned through her extensive experience as a practitioner and facilitator, however she has also received extensive formal training.